-- The students will be able to - Understand the basic concepts of material management - Analyse the process of purchasing & supply chain management - Understand the underwriting concepts of inventory management and inventory control - Understand the accounting aspects of inventory. - Understand the recent developments in material management
+- Understand the basic concepts of material management - Analyse the process of purchasing & supply chain management - Understand the underwriting concepts of inventory management and inventory control - Understand the accounting aspects of inventory. - Understand the recent developments in material management

 Pedagogy: This course includes Class lectures, Assignments, Practical exercises, Group Discussions, Seminars, and Applications with examples, Case Studies.